 A bent or deviated nasal septum, the divider between the two sides of the nose, may need surgery to straighten and provide better airflow.

 In some cases of sleep apnoea, the tongue can be blocking the airway.
 While not a common procedure, an oral surgeon can remove part of a patient’s tongue, so it doesn't obscure the airway.

 For severe cases of sleep apnoea, surgery and orthodontics to advance the jaw(s) has been shown to significantly improve airways as well as enhancing the facial appearance and bite.

 Obesity and advancing age can lead to sleep apnoea.
 If other weight loss treatments have been unsuccessful, bariatric surgery may be used as a last resort to lose weight.

 If you suspect you suffer from sleep apnoea, it is best to see your GP to organise a sleep study to confirm your diagnosis.
 You can then make an appointment with an orthodontist or oral surgeon to discuss your treatment options.

-If you have any queries about orthodontics and sleep apnoea, please call The Orthodontists to make an appointment.
+If you have any queries about orthodontics and sleep apnoea, please call The Orthodontists on (08) 9364 8020 or contact us online to make an appointment.